THOMAS SCHEIBITZ – SIMILARITIES AND IMITATIONS OF THE VISIBLE

 The list of his exhibitions is impressive and international, accompanied by extensive catalogs, publications and artist books, such as “Masterplan\kino” at Kunstmuseum Bonn and Wilhelm-Hack-Museum, Ludwigshafen, 2018 or “Pablo Picasso x Thomas Scheibitz” at Museum Berggruen, Nationalgalerie Berlin, 2019/2020.

-Thomas Scheibitz, *1966 in Radeberg, lives in Berlin and has been represented by Tanya Bonakdar Gallery, New York and SprüthMagers, Berlin, London, Los Angeles since the beginning of his international career.
-This exhibition is the first at Walter Storms Gallery.
+Thomas Scheibitz, *1968 in Radeberg, lives and works in Berlin and has been represented by Tanya Bonakdar Gallery, New York and SprüthMagers, Berlin, London, Los Angeles since the beginning of his international career.